OBJET D’ART EXCERPT

 for.”

 “At some point you must have decided it was me.
-You gave
+You

 “Is that what she calls herself now?”

-Realizing he was still holding the gun, Sean slid it back into
+Realizing he was still holding the gun, Sean slid it back

-the holster and nodded.
+into the holster and nodded.
 “Yeah, Elyse Somerville.”

 “That’s a new one.”

-Sean’s stare was beginning to feel awkward, but he couldn’t
+Sean’s stare was beginning to feel awkward, but he

-pull it away.
+couldn’t pull it away.
 “Are you really Paul Barrick?”

 Paul laughed and nodded.
 “I really am.
 I don’t have any